Sweet Pill: History

-Sweet Pill formed in early 2019 while Youssef was attending Rowan University and looking to get more involved in the music scene.
-The band released their debut single "Doubt" in March 2019.
-Their first EP, Lost In It, followed one month later.
 In March 2022, the group announced their upcoming debut album while releasing its first single, "Blood".
 Sweet Pill released a second single from the album, "High Hopes", on April 6.
 The band released the third single from the album, "Diamond Eyes", a few weeks prior to the album's release.
 The album, Where the Heart Is, was released on May 25, 2022.

 Between September and October 2022, Sweet Pill opened for post-hardcore band La Dispute on their US and Canada tour.

+On September 27, 2023, Sweet Pill signed to Hopeless Records and released a new single titled "Starchild."